tomzx/blog.tomrochette.com-content/agi/Multi-agent bot.md

 4. All agents **must** reply to the dispatcher, either with an empty response or with a response.
 The format of the response should be defined by the agent itself (think micro-services).

 5. The dispatcher sends back the set of responses to the user.

+	In some contexts it makes sense to display all the results to the user.
+However, in some contexts, it does not, for instance when interacting with the bot over irc, we expect to receive a single answer.

+	Thus, it would make the most sense to first notify the user that many options are available to him and that he may choose before proceeding.

+	In some other cases, we may prefer the bot to act as humans would during a discussion, that is, to start multiple threads of discussion.
+The user would then be free to engage in the threads he is interested to pursue.

+# Naive architecture

+Here I will try to detail an initial architecture by looking at the various components that would be required to make this system work.
+At first, one will probably recognize the classical flow of an http request/response.

+* An `adapter`
+	* IRC
+	* Slack
+	* Email
+	* Web (HTTP)
+		* API
+		* Website with front-end
+	* Command line interface

+	The goal of the adapter is to provide the user with a point of entry to communicate with the bot infrastructure.

+* A `query processor`

+	The goal of the query processor is to receive a user *command* and convert it into a format that the bot will be able to work with.
+This generally means converting unformatted commands into keys/values dictionaries (consumable by most web APIs) and/or a CLI arguments/options string.

+* A `dispatcher` service

+	The goal of the dispatcher is to know about other bots/dispatchers so that he may relay a user query to them and await their response on behalf of the user.

+* A `controller`

+	The goal of the controller is to act upon a request.
+If it has to fetch data online or in a database, it may do so.
+Once the data is acquired, its general next step will be to format/transform it for user consumption.

+* A `response formatter/transformer`

+	The goal of the response formatter/transformer is to process a response coming from another bot that may not be readily digestible (think of an API resultset for instance).